 It’s easier to understand the difference after you grasp exactly what virtualisation is.
 Essentially, virtualisation software allows your hardware to run more efficiently.
 Virtualisation separates the same physical infrastructure up to let it run different operating systems or run multiple applications at the same time, which drastically cuts down on the amount of wasted space.
 Think of a server like a football field-sized room occupied by a single person.
 That’s a lot of space that isn’t being used.
 Virtualisation would separate that space into lots of different rooms that could be used by lots of different people at once.

 So, virtualisation is software that runs on your hardware, but how does that differ from cloud computing?

 The best way to understand cloud computing is as a service that uses virtualisation.
-When you migrate to the cloud, you’re basically taking your data off-site, usually to a large data centre.
-This means that everything is stored and backed up without the need for you to keep any actual servers.
+When you migrate to the cloud, you’re basically taking your data off-site, usually to a large data centre in a building of its own – or even a shipping container (you can click to learn more about how BMarko Structures makes this possible).
+Having your data off-site means that everything is stored and backed up without the need for you to keep any actual servers.
 However, cloud computing depends on virtualisation.
 Without virtualisation to separate up the servers in a data centre, it would be very hard to split up those resources and make the process cost-effective.

 If you’re still unsure about the difference between virtualisation and cloud computing, or if you’re not sure which option would be the best fit for your business, try contacting a specialist in both processes to advise you further.